 Vegetarian Creamy Grits: Replace the chicken broth with a good quality vegetable broth.

-Fried Grits Cakes: Let the grits cook slightly and then stir in one beaten egg.
+Fried Grits Cakes: Let the cooked grits cool slightly and then stir in one beaten egg.
 Turn the mixture into a generously buttered loaf pan and chill thoroughly.
 Cut the loaf into thin slices and fry in butter or drippings.
+For a crispy coating, dip the grits cakes in flour, then in some beaten egg, then in flour again.
+Fry in oil, shortening, or butter until golden brown.

 You Might Also Like